paradigm-lab/FastAPI/README.md

 	a new table, etc.

 ## Quiz:
-	What is the difference between Schema and Model?
+	1. What is the difference between Schema/Pydantic Model and SQLAlchemy Models?
-	Why do we pass a f(x) inside a f(x) without the paranthesis
+	2. Why do we pass a f(x) inside a f(x) without the paranthesis

+## Answers:
+	1.
+		* Schema/Pydantic Models define the structure of a request & response.
+			* By using the Schema / Pydantic Model for the validation.
+		* This ensure that when a user wants to create a post, the request will only go through if it has a "title" and "content" in the body.

+		* SQLAlchemy models(ORM Model) is a responsible for defining the columns of our "posts" table within postgres or any DB
+		* Is used to query, create, delete and update entries within the database.